ggreer/geoff.greer.fm/_posts/2017-09-18-grandfathered-in.md

 ### Conclusion

 Again, I am not saying these things should be banned or restricted.
 I enjoy alcohol, caffeine, and fireworks (occasionally all at once).
 I'm simply pointing out how society's standards have changed.
-In the past, people were either unwilling or unable to curtail many inventions and products.
+In the past, people didn't curtail many inventions and products.
 Had society been as risk-averse then as it is today, would we be better off?
 I don't think so.
 Does that mean we should we be more enthusiastic about allowing new inventions today?
 Probably.

 ---